The Monty Hall Problem

 Here you can see that he has eliminated one of the three doors from consideration.
 Note that he has not just eliminated any random door, but has eliminated one of the doors which does not hide a prize.

-Only one time out of three is your first choice going to be correct.
+Only one time out of three is your first choice going to be correct (in the following diagrams, we'll say that your choice is the red door).
 That means that the remaining times, your initial choice is going to be the wrong door.
-As we said earlier, you’re going to choose the wrong door 2/3 of the time.
-And, as we said earlier, that means that 2/3 of the time, the other two doors (taken together) hide the prize.
-Now look at figure five:
+As we said earlier:

 In the diagram, you can see that your initial choice is wrong: there is no prize there.
 And you can see that the prize is hidden by one of the remaining doors (in this figure, the central one).
-In this case, Monty Hall has no choice in what door to open for you—he has to open the rightmost door, because that’s the only one of the two that does not hide the prize3.
+In this case, Monty Hall has no choice in what door to open for you — he has to open the rightmost door, because that's the only one of the two that does not hide the prize 4.

 If there were four doors, then your chance of being correct with your initial choice would be 1/4.
 The remaining doors would have the remaining probabilities: 3/4.
 Again, if no door were opened (“changing your mind”), you'd have to pick one of the three, and that'd be 1/3 × 3/4.
 That's 1/4, of course.
 But if an incorrect door were opened, you'd have only 2 to choose from.
 So that'd be 1/2 × 3/4.
 That's 3/8, which is better than 1/4.
 (1/4, which is the best you're going to do by “staying.”)
 So it's best to switch.
 Always.